GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 ────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-Here our pubsub message shows the timestamp Mon Sept 25… and the instance IP 10.128.0.3.
+Here our pubsub message shows the timestamp Mon Sept 25… and the instance IP
+10.128.0.3.
 Great, everything works!
-So now let's move this over to a pVM and test once more.
+So now let's move this over to a pVM and
+test once more.

 ## Configure shutdown script

-You can invoke a shutdown script directly or provide a shutdown script file for instances on GCE.
-In this case the script is
+You can invoke a shutdown script directly or provide a shutdown script file for
-on the image so I am providing contents directly.
+instances on GCE.
+In this case the script is on the image so I am providing
-Next step (not shown) I saved the python pubsub api message script above, configured tested python library and the json api
+contents directly.
+Next step (not shown) I saved the python pubsub api message
+script above, configured tested python library and the json API key to a compute
-key to a compute image called shutdown-log.
-So now with my image created I can start building pVMs ready to notify me when
+image called shutdown-log.
+So now with my image created I can start building
-they go offline.
+pVMs ready to notify me when they go offline.

 ## Build a pVM with the shutdown script